 Caffeine may have a greater health impact on women than men.
-The Department of Nutrition and Dietetics at KK Women's and Children's Hospital (KKH) tells more.
+The Nutrition and Dietetics Department at KK Women's and Children's Hospital (KKH) explains.

 Caffeine has been dubbed the world’s most popular drug.
 Fortunately, it’s very safe when consumed in moderation.
 A considerable amount of research has been conducted on the various effects of caffeine, the pick-me-up ingredient most commonly found in coffee, tea and soft drinks.
 Here’s what women should know about the popular alertness booster.